s2l1/Headless-Samourai-Dojo/README.md

 `$ apt-get install fail2ban curl unzip net-tools`

-We will format the hard disk, erasing all previous data.
-The external hard disk is then attached to the file system and can be accessed as a regular folder (this is called “mounting”).
-Use ext4 format NTFS will not work!
+Now we will format the hard disk, erasing all previous data.
+The external SSD is then attached to the file system and can be accessed as a regular folder (this is called mounting).
+We will use ext4 format, NTFS will not work.

 Make sure your SSD is plugged in.
 Get the NAME for main partition on the external hard disk